-Housing and management of birds
+Housing and management of broilers

 The chicks were housed on a deep-litter system and managed under standard husbandry practices.
 Before assigning them to the various dietary treatments, each chick was individually weighed.
 Throughout the trial, adequate lighting and ventilation were maintained.
 The daily feed offered to the birds was weighed and recorded, and clean, fresh drinking water was made available at all times.
 The body weight and leftover feed of each bird was recorded weekly for each replicate.

-Proximate analysis

-The representative feed samples from the experiment and excreta obtained during metabolic trial were collected and processed for proximate analysis using the standard procedures (AOAC, 2023).
+Data collection

 Metabolism trial